-FUNDING STATUS
+FUNDING PROGRESS

-Of primary concern to most pension plan participants is the amount of money available to pay benefits.
+Of primary concern to most Plan participants is the amount of money available to pay benefits.
 Historically, defined benefit pension plans have been underfunded when the employer failed to make annual actuarially required contributions to the Plan.
-The Town has traditionally contributed the annual required contribution (ARC) as determined by the Plan's Actuary.
-Therefore, a net pension obligation (NPO) for the Town has not been required for the Plan.
-This is due in large part to implementation of conservative business practices and to the funding requirements established in Florida law.
+The Town has traditionally contributed the annual required contribution as determined by the Plan's Actuary.